Israel-09/alx-low_level_programming/0x00-hello_world/README.md

 4-puts.c is a c file that prints out a message.
-5-printf.c is a C file that prints a message using printf function 6-size.c is a c file that prints the sizes of different datatypes
+5-printf.c is a C file that prints a message using printf function 6-size.c is a c file that prints the sizes of different datatypes 100-intel is a bash script that generates the intel assembly code of a c file.